 BOOT_MODE strapping pins (indicated by a weak pull-up or pull-down

-resistor), which are sampled once during power-on reset (POR).
-The sampled values
+resistor), that are sampled once during power-on reset (POR).
+The sampled values are

 The BootROM supports encrypted/authenticated, and unencrypted images referred to as secure boot and non-secure boot, respectively.
 The BootROM supports execution of the stage 1 image directly from NOR or Quad-SPI when using the execute-in-place (xip_mode) option, but only for non-secure boot images.
 Execute-in-place is possible only for NOR and Quad-SPI boot modes.